benber86/curve-blog/content/posts/exchange-received/index.md

 Instead the pool will use the extra 1000 USDC that was just added to its balances.
 After calculating the appropriate amount of output token (in our case 1 WETH), the pool transfers that amount back to the user.

-This process is summed up in the flow chart below:
+This process is summarized in the flow chart below:

 <script src="../../js/exchange-received/flowchart-basic-received.js"></script>
 <style>